Epistimis/xtext-docs-gen/README.md

 To check a more comprehensive example, see the [documentation](docs/ExampleDomainmodelDocs.md) generated for the [Domainmodel example grammar](examples/org.example.domainmodel/src/org/example/domainmodel/Domainmodel.xtext), using [this workflow file](examples/org.example.domainmodel/src/org/example/domainmodel/GenerateDomainmodel.mwe2).

 ### Usage
-1. Add `com.github.darvasd.xtextdocs.xtext` as depencency to the `MANIFEST.MF` of your plug-in project containing the Xtext grammar.
+1. Add `com.epistimis.xtextdocs.xtext` as depencency to the `MANIFEST.MF` of your plug-in project containing the Xtext grammar.
    * You can use the http://darvasd.github.io/xtext-docs-gen/release/ update site to fetch it.
 1. Add the documentation generation to your workflow description (`.mwe2` file next to your grammar), as a fragment for your language configuration (`XtextGeneratorLanguage` instance).
 For example:
    ```